PrunaAI/ComfyUI_pruna/README.md

 #### Caching nodes

 We offer three caching nodes, which use different caching strategies.
 For more details on the caching algorithms, see the [Pruna documentation](https://docs.pruna.ai/en/stable/compression.html#adaptive-pro).
 Below, we summarize the hyperparameters for each node.
-Note that in each node, you can also specify the `compiler` parameter, which allows you to **apply compilation on top of the caching**.
+Note that in each node, you can also specify the `compiler` parameter, which allows you to **apply compilation on top of caching**.
 Available options are `torch_compile`, `stable_fast`, and `none`.

 - **Adaptive Caching**: This node uses the `adaptive` algorithm, which allows you to adjust the `threshold` and `max_skip_steps` parameters:
   - **`threshold`**: How much the difference between the current and previous latent can be before caching.
 Higher is faster, but reduces quality.
 Acceptable values range from `0.001` to `0.2`.
 Default value: `0.01`.